open/close all folders

 - Freudian Excuse: In one episode, Rudy discovers a duo of chalk characters who were drawn several years ago.
 We discover their creator it none other Mr. Wilter.
 He is actually quite happy to see them and we soon discover that his disdain for cartoons comes from his dad treating him the same way Mr. Wilter treats his students now whenever he drew cartoons.

-- Gonk: He is balding and he has a long pointy nose.
+- Gag Nose: Has a long pointy nose.

 - Jerkass: He'll be unrelenting to whoever dares draw a cartoon.